RyanJJunor/advent-of-code-2020/README.md

 For part two, the second solution out performs the first with the first taking ~0.2 seconds and the second taking ~0.03 seconds.

 <b>Day 2.</b><br>
-Not the most elegent solution, but a solution<br>
+Not the most elegent solution, but a solution.<br>